 In my research with regards to spirituality and health, I came across a very interesting article by Fr.
 Robert Spitzer of the Magis Center regarding happiness.
 He describes 4 levels of happiness that I want to touch upon because I believe it is critical, especially in this day and age, to understand how we can obtain ultimate happiness and why it’s good for our health.
 The 4 levels described are as follows:

-- Comparative Happiness – Deriving short term gratification from comparing to one another, gaining advantages over other people
+- Ego/Comparative Happiness – Deriving short term gratification from comparing to one another, gaining advantages over other people

 - Contributive Happiness – Doing good for others, selflessness, empathy, sense of love, community, goodness (long term gratification)

-- Transcendent Happiness – Ultimate and perfect love, truth, goodness, justice, beauty that is eternal in nature
+- Transcendent Happiness – Ultimate and perfect love, truth, goodness, beauty and being that is eternal in nature

 Everyone wants to be happy, but often they don’t find ultimate happiness because they get stuck in levels 1 and 2.
 It’s so easy to get caught up in what other people are saying/doing, life’s guilty pleasures, money, sex, substances that alter one’s reality, and instant gratification.
 Just think about – you saved up all of that money, finally bought that new shiny toy and while it was awesome at first, the feeling eventually faded away and you moved on to the next shiny toy.
 Happens to all of us.